Countries start lifting restrictions on exercise and sport under Covid-19 lockdowns: How do they compare?

 Individual outdoor exercises are allowed.
 The Finnish government announced its "hybrid" reopening strategy on 4 May.
 It plans to reopen outdoor facilities on 14 May and allow sports competitions to resume from 1 June.
 A gradual reopening of indoor facilities such as swimming pools, sports facilities, leisure and youth centres will also start on 1 June.
 There will be a 50-person limit to public gatherings, which included sporting events.

 The German government announced on 30 April its plans to reopen playgrounds.
 The German Chancellor announced on 6 May that schools may reopen in phases and outdoor sports may resume for children and non-professional leagues under strict hygiene rules.
 States can decide about the relaxation of measures at their own discretion.
-For example, sports training as part of a Verein (association) is allowed outside from 15 May in Brandenburg, and in Hessen, sports where a distance of 1.5 metres can be maintained have been allowed since 9 May.
-Fitness studios will be allowed to open from 15 May.
+Fitness studios were allowed to open from 15 May, except in Berlin where the reopening date was 2 June subject to certain rules (such as contact-free sport with a minimum distance of 3 metres, ventilation etc.).

 Hungary began lifting restrictions on 4 May.
 Sports training for professionals and amateurs is now allowed "behind closed doors" and matches will be allowed to resume without spectators.
 All parks and open air baths are open to the public.
 Curfews and restrictions still apply in Budapest and Pest County.